yatishgoel/candidate_test/README.md

    python manage.py runserver
    ```

-The API will be available at `http://localhost:8000/candidate_test/frontend/`.
+The API will be available at `http://localhost:8000/candidate_test/fronted/`.

 ## Usage

-Access the API at `/candidate_test/frontend/` to interact with the TimestampedValues data.
+Access the API at `/candidate_test/fronted/` to interact with the TimestampedValues data.

 ## Caching

 The application implements a caching strategy to improve performance:
 - Cache is automatically warmed on the first request
 - Cached data is used for subsequent requests
-- Cache is updated when new data is added or updated
+- Cache is updated when new data is added or updated or deleted

 ## Configuration